sallem/iterative-agentic-rag/Readme.md

 ![Schema](./img/schema.png)

 1. Initial document embedding.
-Chunks size must be small : 500 characters with 80 characters window show a good performance.
+Chunks size must be small : 2000 characters with 100 characters window show a good performance.
 This will ne be used to retrieve data.
 2. Let's now go to the main engine `Step engine`.
 We send the user query to the IterativeAgenticRAG agent, it will take care of everything.
 This agent is a JavaScript class that will analyze, simplify, find data and answer to the question.
 3. The analyze phase aims to find the next data you would need to answer to the question.
 For example, "What is the name of the first lady of the 15th president of the USA ?", you will need to find who is the 15th POTUS, then, find the name of his wife or first lady.
 This step take the query and can also return the answer directly if the query is simple enough.
 4. We need to find the next needed data, for example the name of the 15th POTUS.
 We will ask this to the `Data Finder` component.
 If the analyze found the answer, we just return the answer.
 5. Remember step 1, we embeded the files of our knowledge base.
 We will use them to find a sublist of file where we could find the data we need.
 6. With the sublist of file, we will read them one by one, asking a model to extract informations in relation with the data we are looking for.
-7. When we collect more than a limit number of informations, we consider we have enough informations to give to the `Step Engine`
-8. We have data and a complex query, let's rephrase the query to simplify it.
+7. We have data and a complex query, let's rephrase the query to simplify it.
 For exemple, we found the name of the 15th POTUS, we rephrase the query this way : "What is the name of the first lady of James Buchanan".
 This is way more simple to understand right ?
 The engine will launch another loop till it reaches a loop limit number.
 When the query is still too complex and the loop limit number is reached, whe ask a model to try to answer it for the last time and return its answer.

 ## ⁉️ Why ?